-H. DETENTION CENTER EXPENDITURES AND REVENUES
+DETENTION CENTER EXPENDITURES AND REVENUES

-Total expenditures for Fiscal Year 2018 were \$1,289,567.
-In addition to Scott County funding, the Center received revenue from the Iowa Department of Education, Out of County Funding, and State of Iowa Reimbursements.
+Total expenditures for Fiscal Year 2019 were \$1,906,563.
+This was a significant increase in expenditures, due to the dramatic increase in juveniles detained and longer average lengths of stay.
+In FY19, the Scott County Juvenile Detention Center spent \$414,440 sending juveniles to other detention centers, due to lack of bed space available.
+In addition to Scott County funding, the Center received revenue from the lowa Department of Education, Out of County Funding, and State of lowa Reimbursements.